GluuFederation/tutorials/agama-blogs/Agama-Lab-Quick-Start-Guide.md

 Use https://cloud.gluu.org/agama-lab online tool to make an agama flow.

-Hit the above URL and you will see a page with `Sign in with GitHub` button.
+Hit the above URL and you will see a page with the `Sign in with GitHub` button.
 Click on it and give access to agama-lab.

 ![login-page](./assets/login-page.png)

 ## Install GitHub-App and select Repository

 In the next step, You need to install a GitHub App which will allow Agama-Lab to commit and push changes to your repository.
-Agama-Lab uses your repository to store whole project's data and flow files.
+Agama-Lab uses your repository to store the whole project's data and flow files.

 ![install-app-select-repo](./assets/install-app-select-repo.png)

-While GitHub-App installation it will ask you to choose repository.
-IF you missed, add repository using GitHub settings `GitHub Settings > Integrations > Applications > agama-lab > Repository Access`.
+While GitHub-App installation it will ask you to choose a repository.
+If you missed it, add a repository using GitHub settings `GitHub Settings > Integrations > Applications > agama-lab > Repository Access`.

 ![select-repo](./assets/select-repo.png)

-Use `Select Repository` button to choose repository.
+Use the `Select Repository` button to choose a repository.
 Your repository must have at least one Git Commit to proceed.
 Just making a fresh new repo with README.md will be good.
-Click on `Create Project` button to proceed next.
+Click on the `Create Project` button to proceed next.

 ![select-repo-button](./assets/select-repo-button.png)